rackerlabs/support-how-to/content/cloud-files/set-up-cloud-files-and-acls.md

 ### Authenticate by using cURL

-First, you need to authenticate with the Rackspace Identity service by using your username and API key, as shown in the following example:
+First, you need to authenticate with the Identity service by using your username and API key, as shown in the following example:

     curl -s -XPOST https://identity.api.rackspacecloud.com/v2.0/tokens -d '{ "auth":{ "RAX-KSKEY:apiKeyCredentials":{ "username":"USERNAME_HERE", "apiKey":"API_KEY_HERE" } } }' -H "Content-type: application/json" |python -m json.tool